sketch-hq/SketchAPI/docs-website/pages/plugins-releases-54.md

 rectangle2.frame.offset(110,0)

 document.selectedLayers.layers = [rectangle]
-// Note: you can also do rectangle.selected = true
+// Note: you can also do
+// rectangle.selected = true
+// however it will just add the rectangle to the selection rather than replacing it

 // Setting selectedPage